-Costly mistakes when making redundancies
+Costly mistakes when managing a redundancy process

 No matter how much you care about your team and want to look after them, if times are tight, you must reduce your business costs.
 Otherwise the whole organisation will go under and put your entire staff out of a job.

 However, a poorly managed restructure can be cost your organisation by:

 - Impacting your remaining workforce’s morale and causing your top talent to jump ship.

 - Damaging your corporate reputation and brand.